NEW CLOSEOUTS POSTED!!! AND MORE CLOSEOUT DEALS IN-STORE!!

 Places to Ride and Group Rides

 Vermont Bicycle Club is a great social group where you can meet new people, join group rides, find new routes, and generally have fun with bicycles!
-Vermont Bicycle Club is focused on creating a community of people to help boost confidence and diversity, and we're interested in bicycles rides with folks who are either new to riding or looking to learn and build their skillset.
+Vermont Bicycle Club is focused on creating a community of people to help boost confidence and diversity in cycling.

 Places to Ride

-There are great routes published with ride descriptions, printable maps, and downloadable GPS files at the Vermont Bicycle Club Places to Ride page here: www.vermontbicycleclub.com/places-to-ride/
+There are great routes published with ride descriptions, printable maps, and downloadable GPS files at the Vermont Bicycle Club Routes page, and we've also got tons of routes posted to the Trek Ride Club app as well!

 It's important that you be familiar enough with your route so that you could ride it without guidance, and that you be familiar with any up to date road closures and changes.
 Also be certain you are intimately familiar with the terrain before choosing a route to ride.
 Many routes in our part of Vermont are very rural and can mean rougher gravel roads in some cases even abandoned roads.
 If you aren't sure, then it's best not to ride that route.